37 Best Things To Do On The Upper East Side NYC (From A Local)

 Germans weren’t the only immigrants moving to New York City, and the flood of new residents pushed people to leave crowded downtown and built residences uptown.

-It was in the early 1900’s that the Upper East Side started to really be seen as an elite neighborhood — so much so that past residents have included the Astors, Rockefellers, Kennedys, Roosevelts, Carnegies, and more.
+It was in the early 1900s that New York’s Upper East Side started to really be seen as an elite neighborhood — so much so that past residents have included the Astors, Rockefellers, Kennedys, Roosevelts, Carnegies, and more.

 Today, this wealth can still be seen.
 Luckily, though, for the typical New Yorker or visitor just wanting to have a good time and relax, there are plenty of Upper East Side attractions to serve you, too.